-- 1. All typed waters, defined by WAC 222-16-030 with 20 cubic feet per second (cfs) or over 20 cfs mean annual flow, and their buffers are regulated by this Program and other provisions of Chapter 24.25 TCC as include in Appendix E. All stream types under 20 cfs mean annual flow within shoreline jurisdiction are regulated under Chapter 24.25 TCC as included in Appendix E. - 2.
+- 1. All typed waters, defined by WAC 222-16-030 with greater than 20 cubic feet per second (cfs) or over 20 cfs mean annual flow, and their buffers are regulated by this Program and other provisions of Chapter 24.25 TCC as include in Appendix E. All stream types under with 20 cfs or less mean annual flow within shoreline jurisdiction are regulated under Chapter 24.25 TCC as included in Appendix E. - 2.
 Important animal and plant species, their habitats of primary association, and other important habitats protected by this Program are included in Chapter 24.25.065 TCC.